MicrosoftDocs/azure-devops-docs/docs/organizations/security/access-levels.md

 ::: moniker range=">= azure-devops-2019"
 ## Test Plans, load testing, and Marketplace extensions

 Full access to **Test Plans** and load testing features requires **VS Enterprise** access.
-Visual Studio Test Professional plus the test features in the web portal are managed through Azure DevOps, Azure billing services, and purchase of Test Manager extension for Azure Test Planss from the Marketplace.
+Visual Studio Test Professional plus the test features in the web portal are managed through Azure DevOps, Azure billing services, and purchase of Test Manager extension for Azure Test Plans from the Marketplace.

 To learn more, see [Start free trials for paid Azure DevOps Services features and extensions](../billing/try-additional-features-vs.md).